EDI Converter CLI User Guide

 ediconvert edi/837/edi_file_large_transaction.edi -m jsonl --chunk-size 100

-If the converter cannot parse an EDI segment, it will produce a parsing warning.
-Warnings are logged and can optionally be added to the converter’s output (JSON or CSV) as WARNING objects.
+By default, the converter only checks for serious errors that result in data loss, such as an invalid segment or a conversion error.
+Warnings are logged and can optionally be added to the converter’s output (JSON or CSV) as WARNING objects or records.
 This behavior is controlled by the --out-parsing-warnings command-line option.

-For more details on the format of warning messages, see this page.
+For more details on EDI validation, see this page.

 Converting to the Console (Standard Output Stream)